Research integrity framework

 - Responsible Communications: Listening and Informing

-6. The Vice-Provost (Research and Enterprise), Nick Jennings, has leadership oversight for the research environment, including Ethics and Integrity.
+6. The Interim Vice-Provost (Research and Enterprise), Mary Ryan, has leadership oversight for the research environment, including Ethics and Integrity.
 The Research Office’s responsibilities now also encompass an Ethics and Integrity function that has been reviewing gaps in the College’s provision in this area.
 Additional information and guidance on the following areas of research integrity is also made available on the College website:

 - Health and Safety

 - Open Access